k3tchup/google_drive_sync/readme.md

 [ ] better error handling

-[ ] settings managed in a json file
+[x] settings managed in a config file

 [ ] bandwidth management
 - the google modules call http2 classes.  can we just set limits there?